RedHatQE/ouia/README.md

 framework or application.
 Its goal is to ease the burden of individuals wishing to create and maintain automated testing environments.

 The OUIA is composed of multiple sections.
-An element of an app/framework, can be said to be compliant with either all of the specification, or one or more of its parts.
+An element of an app/framework can be said to be compliant with either all of the specification or one or more of its parts.
 As such it is defined as a _composable_ specification.
 The reason for this is largely due to the prevalent demarcation between responsibilities of framework and application developers.
-For instance an application may use a particular web framework, and be unable to negotiate compliance of that framework with OUIA.
+For instance an application may use a particular web framework and be unable to negotiate compliance of that framework with OUIA.
-However they may choose to make the elements that they _do_ have control over, fully compliant with the OUIA.
+However they may choose to make the elements that they _do_ have control over fully compliant with the OUIA.

 Language